Congratulations, becoming a First Home Buyer is a very special and exciting time in your life.

 - Settlement Date

-Would you benefit from talking to Kim Matheson for 10 minutes to resolve your most immediate First Home Buyer questions?
-Kim will review your situation and give you the practical advice you need right now.
+Would you benefit from talking to our Conveyancing Team for 10 minutes to resolve your most immediate First Home Buyer questions?
+Our Conveyancing Team will review your situation and give you the practical advice you need right now.
 The answer will help determine the best course of action for you, your family and your future.